leesaxby/dynamic-config-script-tag/README.md

 # dynamic-config-script-tag

-Basic setup for a user config loaded globally via a script tag.
+Basic setup for an app config loaded globally via a script tag.
 Config file can be edited in dev `/config.js` and production `/dist/config.js`.

 ```